ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/conventions/identifier-generation/global.dotnet.markdown

 ###FindCollectionName and FindCollectionNameForDynamic

-Entity objects that share the same collection name belong to the same [collection](../../../../client-api/faq/what-is-a-collection) on the server side.
+Documents that have the same `@collection` metadata belong to the same [collection](../../../../client-api/faq/what-is-a-collection) on the server side.
 Collection names are also used to build document identifiers.
-There are two functions that the client uses to determine the collection name.
+There are two functions that the client uses to determine a collection name for a given type.
 The first one is used for standard objects with well defined type:

 {CODE find_type_collection_name@ClientApi\Configuration\Conventions\IdentifierGeneration\Global.cs /}